Physics of Life

 Wellcome Travel Bursaries

-Are you a student or early-career researcher from a developing or underdeveloped country, interested in the intersection of physics, biology, and life sciences?
+Are you an early-career researcher (PhD/post doc) from a developing or underdeveloped country, interested in the intersection of physics, biology, and life sciences?
 We are excited to offer five bursaries of £500 each, generously sponsored by Wellcome, to assist with international travel costs for attendees from eligible countries.

 Key Information: